File Storage & Sharing

 The Physics Department provides AFS service for secure file storage and sharing.
 Windows, Mac, and Linux are supported.
 For more information, see here.

 Box.com provides 50G of storage to all UW faculty, staff, and students.
 Files can be shared with others and can be synchronized between multiple computers.
+Files can also be created and edited in your browser using online versions of Microsoft Office and Google Docs.
 To get started, see here.

 Using Box as a Backup

 One way to backup your Macintosh or Windows computer (especially laptops) is with Box.
 We especially recommend this approach for laptops, because the Physics Department's backup programs are not well suited for computers which are often disconnected from the network.

 Box can keep the contents of a designated folder named "Box Sync" synchronized between multiple computers: Box uploads the contents of the Box Sync folder to their servers.
 Then, if you install Box on another computer, the contents of the Box Sync folder gets copied to the other computer too.
 If you don't want the full contents copied, you can have it omit some folders.
 If you need more than the standard 50G of space in Box, you can request more.